jeremyjosol/aug42023_project/README.md

 * Google Fonts

 ## Application Setup
-1. Clone the repository in the gh-pages-final branch via GitHub
+1. Clone the repository via GitHub
-2. Open the 'aug42023_project-gh-pages-final.zip' file
+2. Open the 'aug42023_project-gh-pages.zip' file
-3. Once the file has been zipped, open 'aug42023_project-gh-pages-final'
+3. Once the file has been zipped, open 'aug42023_project-gh-pages'
 4. Open the 'index.html' file to view the project on your local browser

 ## Known Bugs